Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Ablation Studies}

 We further provide ablation studies for exploring the optimal design choices.
-From Table~\ref{tab2}, we find out that the combination of ``sparse tactile temporal graph'' and ``mean fusion'' performs better than other combinations.
+From Table~\ref{tab1}, we find out that the combination of ``sparse tactile temporal graph'' and ``mean fusion'' performs better than other combinations.
 The reason for this could be two-fold: (1) the dense tactile temporal graph involves too many insignificant temporal dependencies and does not differentiate the importance of each dependency; (2) the max fusion results in information loss.
-From Table~\ref{tab2}, we also notice that the results of three bio-inspired location orders are close, proving that the location order does not significantly impact the task performance.